hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Goals

 - Enhance the database schema to store all contract-related information from transactions and transaction records
-- Enhance the REST API to retrieve smart contracts and the execution results
+- Enhance the REST API to retrieve smart contracts and its execution results
+- Enhance the REST API to search by smart contract log topics
 - Explore alternative smart contract APIs including compatibility with [Ethereum JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) APIs